MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 Use the **Add-SPOTenantCdnOrigin** cmdlet to define an origin.
 You can define multiple origins.
 The origin is a URL that points to a SharePoint library or folder that contains the assets that you want to be hosted by the CDN.

 > [!IMPORTANT]
-> If you identify a public origin in the CDN, you should never place resources that are considered sensitive to your organization in the public origin or SharePoint Online library.
+> You should never place resources that contain user information or are considered sensitive to your organization in a public origin.

 ``` powershell
 Add-SPOTenantCdnOrigin -CdnType <Public | Private> -OriginUrl <path>